Home

 Project information

-Be sure to include your contact information and project instructions with your bells!
-The best way to do this is to print and fill out our Custom Order Worksheet and send it with your bells.
+Please include your contact information and project instructions with your bells!
+The best way to do this is to fill out our Custom Order Worksheet and send it with your bells.

 If you have trouble viewing this worksheet, please write on a sheet of paper your name, address, phone, email, and a general description of the work you would like done.
 Include this sheet with your bells.